-Before joining the University of Luxembourg, Stanislaw was assistant professor at the Willem Pompe Institute of Criminal Law and Criminology at Utrecht University and previously a postdoctoral researcher at the University of Liège.
+Before joining the University of Luxembourg, Stanislaw was assistant professor at the Willem Pompe Institute of Criminal Law and Criminology at Utrecht University.
 As visiting researcher he spent also time at Georgetown University Law Center, D.C.
 (2019), Berkman Klein Center at Harvard University (2017) and Max Planck Institute for Foreign and International Criminal Law in Freiburg i.B.
 (2008-2010).
+He defended cum laude his PhD thesis on criminal liability of managers for excessive risk-taking at Utrecht University and at the University of Luxembourg in 2016.

 Since 2019 he has been the Secretary General of the International Association of Penal Law (AIDP).